lukifer23/svg-X/WINDOWS_BUILD.md

-# Building SVG Bolt for Windows
+# Building SVG-X for Windows

-This guide will walk you through building the SVG Bolt installer for Windows.
+This guide will walk you through building the SVG-X application for Windows.

 ## Prerequisites